kasslent/clc-digital-skills/_lessons/module-7.md

 <div class="details">

-Sidebars enable you to add WP widgets (e.g. blog feeds, tag clouds, and even forms) to your website.
-We'll be converting our current sidebar into a dynamic WP sidebar.
+Sidebars enable you to add [WP widgets](https://www.wpbeginner.com/glossary/widgets/) (e.g. blog feeds, tag clouds, forms) to your website.

 > ### Exercise
 > 1. First off, we must register our sidebar inside functions.php so that we can enable Widgets on the website.
-> Enter this into your functions file :
+> Enter this into your `functions.php` file:
 >
 >        function themename_widgets_init() {
 >          register_sidebar( array(